heysokam/confy/readme.md

 ![Confy](./res/banner.png)
 # confy: Comfortable and Configurable buildsystem for C and Nim
-Confy is a Buildsystem for compiling C code with Zig, GCC, Clang  _(todo: MinGW)_
+Confy is a Buildsystem for compiling code with ZigCC, GCC, Clang  _(todo: MinGW)_
 Inspired by SCons, without the issues of a typeless language.
 You can expect:
 - Ergonomic, readable and minimal/simple syntax.